Guide to the Upper School 2020-2021

 Seminar discussion, which requires students to think on their feet and to make creative use of evidence from course readings and elsewhere, is at the heart of the humanities program.
 Humanities courses also emphasize collaborative skills through structured group projects.

-The core English and history courses—Civilizations or “Civ”—are team-taught in grades 9-11 and comprise Ancient Civilizations (9th), European Civilization (10th), and American Civilization (11th).
+The core English and history courses—Civilizations or “Civ”—are team-taught in grades 9-11 and comprise Ancient Civilizations (9th), Modern Civilizations (10th), and American Civilization (11th).
 Civilizations courses not only integrate studies in literature and history, but also religion, philosophy, art, politics, economics, law, and the history of science as students learn about the significant developments in Western thought, culture, history, and literary tradition.
-English 12, a requirement for twelfth grade students, draws upon this same framework to deepen students’ understanding of literature.
+Comparative Literature, a requirement for twelfth grade students, draws upon this same framework to deepen students’ understanding of literature.
 Elective courses enable students to pursue a diverse range of studies.

 ANCIENT CIVILIZATIONS(Grade 9; 2 credits)